xaynetwork/xayn_saltyrtc_client_dart/dart_saltyrtc_client/README.md

 See `flutter_saltyrtc_client` for better documentation.

-This contains out all non platform, non flutter specific parts of the `flutter_saltyrtc_client` package.
+This contains all non platform, non flutter specific parts of the `flutter_saltyrtc_client` package.